KaviHShah/Intro-to-Python/materials/02-starting-in-python.md

 :::

 ## Summary
-You should now be able to call in built functions in python and be set up to use Jupyter Notebook
+You should now be able to call in-built functions in python and be set up to use Jupyter Notebooks.

 ::: {.callout-tip}